EGEC, the European Geothermal Energy Council, is a non-profit international organisation founded in ...

 This mix of case studies allows to combine projects at different phases of development, with difference about the most important environmental impacts and concerns, difference in the stakeholders involved, and with different geothermal technologies and geology.

-The core of the project will consist in a suite of site-specific case studies in which environmental impacts and risks will be assessed for a life cycle assessment.
+The project developed a suite of site-specific case studies in which environmental impacts and risks have been assessed through a life cycle assessment.

 EGEC, the European Geothermal Energy Council, is a non-profit international organisation founded in ...